elevantcoding/sql-methods/security/README.md

 # Security Module
-This folder contains cryptographic and string-obfuscation routines.
+This folder contains a string-obfuscation routine.

 Each file defines exactly one SQL Server object and is named to match the object it creates, enabling straightforward review, deployment, and versioning.